JotaPalma/logseq/pages/make connections.md

 title: make connections
 ---

-## A brain learns by making connections between the new information
+## A brain learns by making connections between the new information and knowledge you already have